Archiving – the origins & the future

 As the number of emails sent daily reached 306 billion, new platforms like Zoom and Teams emerged or became more prominent for video conferencing and collaboration.
-Where does that leave data archiving?
+Where does that leave enterprise information archiving?

 Where present and future collide

-It’s late 2021 and the data archiving landscape seems more complex than ever.
+It’s late 2021 and the archiving landscape seems more complex than ever.